viking-man/IntroventsEnglishCorner/english_doc.md

 # Introvents' English Corner

-#### A spoken English education chatbot based on ChatGPT/whsiper and qTTS.
+#### A spoken English education chatbot based on ChatGPT/whsiper and gTTS.

 ### 1.Introduction